Sohil2085/Web-Wizard-Hackathon/server/DEPLOYMENT.md

    - Example: `your-super-secure-refresh-token-secret-here`

 4. **FRONTEND_URL**: Your frontend application URL
+   - If deploying frontend to Vercel: `https://your-frontend-app.vercel.app`
+   - If deploying frontend to Netlify: `https://your-frontend-app.netlify.app`
    - If deploying frontend to Render: `https://your-frontend-app.onrender.com`
    - If using a custom domain: `https://yourdomain.com`